‘Hail Mary, Full of Grace, the Lord is with you’

 Here we go to the heart of the matter.
 Despite the many Scriptural testimonies to the power and operation of the Holy Spirit in anointing and inspiring humankind, there is in the entire Old Testament only one case to be compared to the virginal conception of Jesus.
 That example, of course, is the creation of the cosmos from a chaotic and formless void, as described in the opening of the book of Genesis.

 In the Annunciation, we see demonstrated a new creation, by which God’s world-creating spirit is active again with the begetting of God’s Son in the womb of Mary.
-Jesus, as St. Paul tells us in I Cor.
-15, is the New Adam.
+Jesus, as St. Paul tells us in I Corinthians 15, is the New Adam.
 Mary is the new Eve.
 As in the Gospel of Matthew, so too in the Gospel of Luke, we see Who and the How of Jesus is in his dual identity not only as the Son of David in the flesh, but the Son of God through the overshadowing of the Holy Spirit.